 The Committee is continually working to improve the newsletter’s quality.
 If you have any ideas or contributions that you would like to make to the quarterly CITBA newsletter, please do not hesitate to contact the Chair.

-The Technology Committee monitors and obtains information respecting all aspects of the use of technology that may have an effect on the practice of customs and international trade law, and analyzes and oversees the dissemination of that information to members.
-The committee is also responsible for maintenance and continuous improvement of the CITBA website, coordinating technology issues between and among other CITBA committees, and serving as the CITBA liaison on technology issues with the U.S. Court of International Trade.
+The committee is responsible for maintenance and continuous improvement of the CITBA website, coordinating technology issues between and among other CITBA committees, and serving as the CITBA liaison on technology issues with the United States Court of International Trade.

 Co-Chairs: Frances P. Hadfield and Justin R. Miller